-I don’t know any other way to say this: I came into reading Hillfolk expecting it to be a colossal disaster and absolutely something I wouldn’t want to play.
+I don’t know any other way to say this: I came into reading Hillfolk

 I took away two key elements from advance word on the project: it would be a game combining the Dramatic Beat concepts from Robin Laws’ Hamlet’s Hit Points with an Iron Age pseudo-historical setting.
 I shook my head when I saw that.